Arizona Sales Tax & Audit Guide

 Determining Local Sales Tax Rates in Arizona

-Businesses with many locations have two options:
+Businesses with several different locations in Arizona have two options:

 - Get a separate license for each site and report each location individually.